intellectual-property-office/Assets/README.md

 This project is used to build the UK Intellectual Property Office frontend UI styling.

-The styles heets are also available independently as a <a href="https://www.npmjs.com/package/ipo-assets-frontend">Node.js module</a>:
+The style sheets are also available independently as a <a href="https://www.npmjs.com/package/ipo-assets-frontend">Node.js module</a>:

 ```sh
 npm i ipo-assets-frontend